vscode-elements/elements/examples/react-app/README.md

-# Getting Started with Create React App
+# Usage example of VSCode Webview Elements

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This demo was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It displays two vscode-button to demonstrate using the VSCode Webview Elements library with React.
+The required changes are in the `App.tsx` and the `global.d.ts`.

 ## Available Scripts